-Bill ID/Topic Location Summary Position AB 1837 Papan D San Francisco Bay area: public transit: Regional Network Management Council.
-This bill is no longer moving forward this session, because it failed to pass out of policy committee in the Senate.
-Existing law creates the Metropolitan Transportation Commission as a local area planning agency for the 9-county San Francisco Bay area with comprehensive regional transportation planning and other related responsibilities.
-Existing law creates various transit districts located in the San Francisco Bay area, with specified powers and duties relating to providing public transit services.
-Existing law requires the commission to adopt rules and regulations to promote the coordination of fares and schedules for all public transit systems within its jurisdiction, as specified.
-This bill would create the Regional Network Management Council as an 11-member council to represent the interests of its stakeholders, to provide leadership and critical input on regional transit policies, and to provide executive guidance on regional transit policies and actionable implementation plans in pursuit of transformative improvements in the customer experience San Francisco Bay area transit.
-The bill would require the commission to facilitate the creation of the council.
-By requiring the commission to facilitate the creation of the council, the bill would impose a state-mandated local program.
-Support June 2024 AB 1890 Patterson, Joe R Public works: prevailing wage.
+Bill ID/Topic Location Summary Position AB 1837 This bill is no longer Existing law creates the Metropolitan Transportation Commission as a local area planning agency for Papan D moving forward this e 9-county San Francisco Bay area with comprehensive regional transportation planning and other session, because it related responsibilities.
+Existing law creates various transit districts located in the San Francisco Bay San Francisco Bay failed to pass out of , with specified powers and duties relating to providing public transit services.
+Existing law area: public policy committee in uires the commission to adopt rules and regulations to promote the coordination of fares and transit: Regional Network Management Council. the Senate. nedules for all public transit systems within its jurisdiction, as specified.
+This bill would create the gional Network Management Council as an 11-member council to represent the interests of its akeholders, to provide leadership and critical input on regional transit policies, and to provide ecutive guidance on regional transit policies and actionable implementation plans in pursuit of insformative improvements in the customer experience San Francisco Bay area transit.
+The bill build require the commission to facilitate the creation of the council.
+By requiring the commission to cilitate the creation of the council, and requiring certain employees of specified local agencies to rive on the council, the bill would impose a state-mandated local program.
+AB 1890 Patterson, Joe R Public works: prevailing wage.
 This bill was vetoed by the Governor on September 29, 2024.
 Existing law defines the term "public works" for the purposes of requirements regarding the payment of prevailing wages, the regulation of working hours, and the securing of workers' compensation for public works projects.
 Existing law requires an entity awarding a public works contract, as specified, to provide notice to the Department of Industrial Relations.
-Existing law requires civil penalties to be imposed on an entity that fails to provide that required notice and authorizes the Labor Commissioner to issue a citation for civil penalties to an entity that fails to provide the required notice.
+Existing law requires civil penalties to be imposed on an entity that fails to provide that required notice and authorizes the Labor Commissioner to issue a citation for civil penalties to an entity that fails to provide the required Watch notice.
 This bill would additionally require the awarding body to provide notice to the department, within 30 days, if there is a change in the identity of a contractor or subcontractor performing the project or, if the total amount of the contract change exceeds specified thresholds.
 The bill would exempt projects of awarding bodies operating labor compliance programs that are approved and monitored by the department and covered by a valid project labor agreement.
 By creating new notification requirements for public agencies, this bill would impose a state-mandated local program.
 This bill contains other related provisions and other existing laws.
-Watch